tyagidivyanshu3090/NoteBook/React/Namaste React/INCEPTION-01/Readme.md

     - The ReactDOM.createRoot(document.getElementById('root')) initializes React inside the root div.- The root.render(heading) method renders the created element inside the root div.

+# Commit 3: index3.html file & App.js File

+- Injecting the react code in separate file App.js & couple with index.html using the script tag
+- Describing the `React.createElement()` fucntion in the App.js file & what it gives